mirage/mirage-www/tmpl/blog/modular-foreign-function-bindings.md

 to static bindings, we anticipate that updating existing bindings to use cross-process calls will be straightforward.

+This introductory post should give you a sense of the power of the unikernel approach in Mirage.
+By turning the FFI into just another library (for the C interface description) and protocol (for the linkage model), we can use code generation to map application logic onto the privilege model most suitable for the target hardware platform.
+This starts with Unix processes, continues onto Xen paravirtualization, and could even extend into [CHERI] fine-grained compartmentalization.

 ### Further examples

 Although ctypes is a fairly new library, it's already in use in a